 - 2 ounces mozzarella

 - Melt butter in a thick bottomed, heavy pan.
-The weight of the pan matters greatly.
-The heavier the pan the less chance of scorching while cooking the onions low and slow for two hours.
+The weight of the pan matters greatly; the heavier it is, the less chance of scorching while cooking the onions low and slow for two hours.

 - Add onions and garlic and cook on medium heat for 30 minutes stirring often.
-The onions will get soft and brown slightly.
+The onions will get soft and start to brown slightly.

-- Turn heat down, and continue cooking for another 1.5 hours.
+- Turn the heat down, and continue cooking for another 1.5 hours.
 During this time the onions will get very brown BUT not burnt.
 The sweetness and richness of flavor comes from this step.
+Stir quite often.